-Semiconductor manufacturing generates hazardous, nonhazardous, office, and one-time waste.
+Semiconductor manufacturing generates hazardous, non-hazardous, office and one-time waste.
 Most of the waste generated from our operations is tied to the manufacturing of our products.
-We have waste reduction programs in place at our sites to handle and manage hazardous and nonhazardous waste in an environmentally responsible manner, and increase the percentage of waste recycled.
-To continue progress toward our goal to increase our recycling rate we continue to identify innovative ways to recycle or recover waste streams for reuse, or even convert them into sources of revenue
+We have waste reduction programs in place at our sites to handle and manage hazardous and non-hazardous waste in an environmentally responsible manner.
+Our waste reduction programs focus on increasing the percentage of waste recycled and reduce the amount of hazardous waste sent to the landfill.
+To continue progress toward our goal to increase our recycling rate, we continue to identify innovative ways to recycle or recover waste streams for reuse, or even convert them into sources of revenue.

-NXP’s strategy is to continuously look for opportunities to reduce the amount of waste generated by improving yield and quality programs and increase our recycling initiatives by improving site recycling programs and expand material reclamation efforts.
+NXP’s strategy is to continuously look for opportunities to reduce the amount of waste generated by improving yield, optimizing processes and minimizing the waste of scrap material.
+Some examples are:

-Our total waste is calculated for our fabs and assembly operations and includes onetime disposal.
-We consider onetime waste as those waste streams that are generated not part of normal operations but rather generated as a result of unique one-off project.
-Examples include: construction debris from site demolition and roofing debris.
-In 2010, our recycling rate was 65% and in 2018 the recycling rate increased to 75%.
-Taking out the one-time disposal, 62.3% of waste comes from wafer fabs and 37.7% from assembly operations.
-Waste generated from operations was 74.9% recycled, 19.2% goes to landfill, and 6.3% is incinerated.
-The recycling slightly increased when compared to 2017.
-In 2018, we continued our work to better understand the process for each site and how to optimize our recycling opportunities across the globe.
-Our investigations concluded that there was inconsistency in calculating the rate, which has been corrected from 2018 and onwards.
-In addition, we have experienced recycling vendors serving some locations either do not have options for specific streams or due to demand, no longer able to recycle.
+In 2010, our recycling rate was 65% and in 2019 the recycling rate increased to 73%.
+Waste generated from operations was categorized 73% recycled, 20% landfill, and 7% incinerated.
+In 2019, we continued our work to better understand the process for each site and how to optimize our recycling opportunities across the globe.
+Many of the recycling vendors serving some locations either do not have options for specific waste streams or due to demand, are no longer able to recycle that stream.
 Our biggest opportunity to increase recycling is to be able to manage our waste water sludge.
 In some locations, there are opportunities to recycle the sludge material and in other locations there are not.
-We continue to search for alternative recycling vendors to increase our 2019 recycling opportunities.
+We continue to search for alternative recycling vendors to increase our 2020 recycling opportunities.

 While our products are not typically subject to recycling or e-waste laws, we work with others to identify shared solutions for our used products.
 We also take steps to integrate environmental considerations into the design phase of our products to minimize environmental impacts of our products at their end of life.

-In 2018, NXP conducted an audit of our back-end facilities e-scrap program and our e-waste vendors, which provided additional opportunities to increase reclaim effectiveness.
-The audit’s purpose was to review and ensure security controls were in place for asset, IP, and anti-counterfeit protection.
+In 2019, NXP conducted an audit of our assembly and test facilities e-scrap program and our e-waste vendors, which provided additional opportunities to increase reclaim effectiveness.
+The audit’s purpose was to verify products were recycled, review, and ensure security controls were in place for asset, IP, and anti-counterfeit protection.
 Proper EHS methods were used in the entire e-scrap disposal process.
-Checks and balances were in place to make sure the material was properly crushed; split and all material were accounted for.
+Checks and balances were in place to make sure the material was properly crushed; split and all material was accounted for.
 For additional assurance, comparative analysis and internal benchmark was conducted.

 Overall, there were no significant issues observed, additional improvements have been documented for program improvements.
+Such improvements are more frequent auditing, witnessing of the e-scrap and third-party validation of sample results.
 Corporate and site teams have action plans in place and will continue monitoring the program.

 To make sure our products reach our customers undamaged, we use special packaging materials to protect them during shipment.
 We are committed to using sustainable pack-and-ship methods and using specially designed packaging tubes and shipping trays that occupy minimum space, are light in weight for shipping purposes and are easy to recycle.